-Module code Module title Course that owns the module Other course(s)/ programme(s) that use the module M-M/FIN Financial Management Full-time MBA MSc Retail & Digital Banking MXM/P2M Programme & Project Management Exec MBA MSc Business and Strategic Leadership, MSc Retail & Digital Banking, MSc Management and Leadership
+Module code Module title Course that owns the module Other course(s)/ programme(s) that use the module MXM/P2M Programme & Project Management Exec MBA MSc Retail & Digital Banking

 The programme uses a range of assessment types.
 In addition to written examinations, students undertake a wide range of group and individual projects.
 These assessments provide excellent training for writing business reports.
 Students will also be exposed to simulations.
 Towards the end of the programme there will be the opportunity for students to work on company based projects, assessed through a presentation and a written report.